Sandip117/pman/README.rst

         [--port <port>]
         The port on which to listen.
 Defaults to '5010'.

-        [--protocol <protcol>]
-        The protocol to interpret.
-Defaults to 'tcp'.

-        [--rawmode]
-        Internal zmq socket server mode.
-A value of '1' is usually used here.

-        [--listeners <numberOfListenerThreads>]
-        The number of internal threads to which requests are dispatched.

-        [--http]
-        Send return strings as HTTP formatted replies with content-type html.

-        [--debugToFile]
-        If specified, send debugging results to file.

-        [--debugToFile <file>]
-        In conjunction with --debugToFile, file which will receive debugging info.

-        [--listenerSleep <time>]
-        A small delay in the listener loop to prevent busy-wait.
-        Default is 0.1 seconds.

-        [--directiveFile <directiveFile>]
-        The location of a message-conformant <directiveFile>.
-If this file if found by the FileIO thread, its contents will be read and executed, after which the file will be deleted.
-T
-        [--DBsavePeriod <time>]
-        The periodicity in seconds for the internal DB save.

         [--enableTokenAuth]
         Enables token based authorization and can be configured to look for a .ini file or an openshift secret.

         [--tokenPath <tokenPath>]
         Specify the absolute path to the token in the file system.
         By default, this looks for the pfiohConfig.ini file in the current working directory.

         [-x|--desc]
         Provide an overview help page.